Pathfinder - Striking Panther Ninja Build Guide

 The Striking Panther is a highly mobile Scout Ninja/Master of Many Styles Monk build which allows you to dart in, deal a pile of damage, then dance away unscathed.
 Conceptually, it is similar to Spring Attack, but Spring Attack actually flies in the face of the build.
 By using Panther Style and Snake Style, the Striking Panther can draw several attacks of opportunity to grant herself free attacks in response to each.
 Combined with the Scout archetype, this allows the Striking Panther to turn each of these free attacks into Sneak Attacks without the need to stand still, flank, or take penalties to use two-weapon fighting.

 Unfortunately, this build is not without its problems.
-The complications of combining the Ninja and Monk make the build considerably MAD, the build is very feat intensive, and the full power of the build doesn't come into play until level 10.
+The complications of combining the Ninja and Monk make the build considerably MAD, the build is very feat intensive, and the full power of the build doesn't come into play until level 10 (though the build still functions long before then).

 Ninja / Monk Class Features